-And, if you think we've missed something (or have got something totally arse-about), please let us know.
+And, if you think we've missed something (or got something completely arse-about) please .

 B Corp is to business what Fairtrade certification is to coffee.
 B Corps are for-profit companies certified by the non-profit B Lab to meet rigorous standards of social and environmental performance, accountability and transparency.